All Products

 Computing quota

 Select a computing quota that you created.
-The quota provides the computing resources such as CPU and memory that are required for the computing job.
+The quota provides the required computing resources, such as CPU and memory, for the computing job.

 If no computing quota is available, click Create Computing Quota in the drop-down list to go to the MaxCompute console and configure a quota.